vladimirlevchenko/Exam-booking-BOT-for-Statens-Vegvesen-/README.md

 1. Execute the .py script on your laptop.
 2. Start the bot in Telegram.
 The name is "SlotBookingBot"
 3. Type "Start searching"
-4. A new page in Google chrome browser will appear with Statens Vegvesens web page.
+4. A new page in the Google Chrome browser will appear with Statens Vegvesens web page.
 You have 80 seconds to authorize and find a driving school you want to find a place in.
-5. Wait till the bot finds a first available date.
+5. Wait till the bot finds the first available date.
 6. Type "Book" to reserve a found time slot.

 <p align="center">